AdebolaShelby/AdebolaShelby/README.md

 - 👋 Hi, I’m @AdebolaShelby
 - 👀 I’m interested in Data Science & Machine Learning
 - 🌱 I’m currently learning Data Structures & Algorithms, SQL, Statistics, Data Handling and Visualization, Machine Learning
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on Data Science Projects
 - 📫 How to reach me: deby29050@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: always pushing the boundaries of what's possible
+- ⚡ Fun fact: Always pushing the boundaries of what's possible

 <!---
 AdebolaShelby/AdebolaShelby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.